Rouble nears three-week high vs euro, stocks down | Business

 Rouble nears three-week high vs euro, stocks down

+Hard currency savings have also "started losing their appeal as Russian banks introduced fees for servicing accounts in currencies of 'unfriendly' countries," Popov added in a research note.
+The Moscow Exchange said on Tuesday it would suspend trading the Swiss Franc against the U.S. dollar and the rouble due to the sanctions Switzerland has imposed on Russia from June 10.

-The Russian rouble firmed towards a three-week high against the euro in volatile trade on Tuesday but weakened versus the U.S. dollar, while stock indexes inched lower, lacking new drivers and momentum.
+The Russian rouble firmed towards a three-week high against the euro in volatile trade on Tuesday but was steady against the U.S. dollar, while stock indexes inched lower in the absence of new drivers and momentum.

+The rouble strengthening dents incomes of exporters and Russia's budget but is beneficial for importers, making foreign goods and services cheaper.
+However, Russian imports have waned drastically due to unprecedented western sanctions and disrupted logistics chains.
+Sberbank CIB analyst Yuri Popov said higher foreign exchange sales by exporters in order to meet domestic tax obligations were supporting the rouble on Tuesday.
+Hard currency savings have also "started losing their appeal as Russian banks introduced fees for servicing accounts in currencies of 'unfriendly' countries," Popov added in a research note.

-The Moscow Exchange said on Tuesday it will suspend trading the Swiss Franc against the U.S. dollar and the rouble due to the latest sanctions that Switzerland has imposed on Russia from June 10.
-Russian stock indexes were down.
+The Moscow Exchange said on Tuesday it would suspend trading the Swiss Franc against the U.S. dollar and the rouble due to the sanctions Switzerland has imposed on Russia from June 10.
+Russian stock indexes were up slightly after starting the day weaker.

 For Russian treasury bonds see